MarkWilcock/Generative-AI-Course/10 Introduction.md

 ## Some definitions
 Let's start with some informal definitions
 * AI – a computer does something that a person would normally do
-* Generative – it creates _new_ content
-This content can be audio, video (images and movies) and text.
+* Generative – create _new_ content.
+This content can be audio, video (images and movies) or text.
 We are going to focus on text.

+Examples of "traditional" AI include:
+* when the bank approves your credit card transaction or
+* Awhen mazon / YouTube / Netflix recommend a book / video / movie

+Traditional AI uses patterns in data and algorithms to estimate
+* how much / many  of a thing (regression) or
+* to decide if a thing is in a particular class e.g. is the image that of a dog, a cat, or neither (classification).

+Traditional AI labels data but does not create new data.
 Generative AI differs from "traditional" AI.
-Traditional AI happens when the bank approves a credit card transaction or Amazon / YouTube / Netfix reccomend a book / video / movie.
-It uses patterns in data and algorithms to estimate how much / many  of a thing (regression) or is a thing of a particular class e.g. is the image that of a dog, a cat, or neither (classification).
-Traditional AI labels data but does not create new data.

 ## The shortest history of Generative AI